JakeO96/JakeO96/README.md

 Lately I have been working with the Next.js framework and learning how to put together development workflows and pipelines to production.

-I also love Python and have done work with BeautifulSoup and Selenium.
+I have done work with Python libraries BeautifulSoup and Selenium.

 I am currently studying "Design Patterns: Elements of Reusable Object-Oriented Software", "Clean Code: A Handbook of Agile Software Craftsmanship", and "Introduction TO Algorithms"

-You can reach me at jakeoleary96@gmail.com, jakeoleary@yuesmc.com, and soon at jake-oleary.com
+You can reach me at jakeoleary96@gmail.com, and soon at jake-oleary.com

 <!---
 JakeO96/JakeO96 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.